cobbler/cobbler.github.io/_dynamic/manuals/2.4.0/4/1_-_Cobbler_Primatives.md

 Kickstart Metadata             : {'a': ['b', 'c', 'd']}
 {% endhighlight %}

-**Note:** You must specify --in-place for this to work.
-By default the behavior will result in a single value, with the last specified value being the winner.
+<div class="alert alert-info alert-block"><b>Note:</b> You must specify --in-place for this to work.
+By default the behavior will result in a single value, with the last specified value being the winner.</div>

 ## Standard Primative Sub-commands